Data Centers in Croatia

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: There are no direct, in-country public cloud on-ramps from major providers as of September 2025.
-Businesses connect to cloud regions by using network extensions or private line services to major hubs like Vienna, Austria, or Milan, Italy.
+Businesses connect to cloud services by procuring private network links, such as PNI or wavelength services, to major hubs in Vienna, Milan, or Budapest.

-Internet Exchange Points (IXPs): The primary national peering point is the Croatian Internet eXchange (CIX).
-CIX facilitates the majority of local traffic exchange, reducing latency for domestic users and improving performance.
+Internet Exchange Points (IXPs): The primary peering point is the Croatian Internet eXchange (CIX).
+CIX facilitates the majority of domestic traffic exchange, reducing latency and transit costs for operations focused on the local market.

 Power Analysis